optozorax/unasanu/content/en/index.md

 # Introduction

 {{ admonition_start(color="blue", title="📝 Introduced definition") }}
-**unasanu** (= **un**iverse **as** **a** **nu**mber) is a philosophical concept, according to which any simulated universe exists, because it can be represented as an already existing natural number.
+**Unasanu** (= **un**iverse **as** **a** **nu**mber) is a philosophical concept suggesting that any simulated universe exists because it can be represented as an already existing natural number.
 This concept can provide explanations for the following questions:
 * Do alternative universes exist and why?
-* Do we live in a simulation?
+* Are we living in a simulation?
-* Can theoretically a god exist and how omnipotent can it be?
+* Can God theoretically exist, and how omnipotent can it be?
 * Why is it impossible to die and what happens after death?
-* Is it possible to change the universe without worrying about Heat death?
+* Is it possible to change universes without worrying about heat death?
 {{ admonition_end() }}

 This idea and its implications are logically derived from our current understanding of mathematics, physics, and consciousness.
-However, unasanu does not require a many-worlds interpretation of quantum mechanics, the infinity of our universe, or the hypothesis of an Omega point — it relies on other, more reliable and simple bases.
+However, unasanu doesn't require the many-worlds interpretation of quantum mechanics, the infinity of our universe, or the Omega Point hypothesis.
+Instead, it relies on other, more reliable and simpler foundations.

-The article describes the same idea as Max Tegmark's "Mathematical Universe Hypothesis" [\[1\]] or Greg Egan's "Dust Theory" [\[2\]], but with a greater number of implications and ideas that these authors have not considered, or have considered only superficially.
+This article describes the same idea as Max Tegmark's Mathematical Universe Hypothesis [\[1\]] or Greg Egan's dust theory [\[2\]], but with a greater number of implications and ideas that these authors did not consider or only touched upon superficially.

-I write this article to:
+I'm writing this article to:
-* gather all philosophical implications of this idea,
+* bring together all the philosophical implications of this idea,
-* prevent the reinvention of these ideas,
+* prevent these ideas from being reinvented,
-* steer future research.
+* shape the direction of further research.

 # Types of simulations

 We are familiar with the idea of simulating the external physical world on a computer.
-This topic is actively discussed in both pop culture and philosophy.
-Firstly, it's important to clarify how we categorize different types of simulations.
-I find that this topic causes a lot of misunderstanding, because people rarely distinguish these two categories.
+This topic is actively discussed in pop culture and philosophy.
+To begin, we need to agree on how we categorize different types of simulations.
+This topic often causes misunderstandings because people rarely distinguish between these two categories.

 ## Illusory

 {{ admonition_start(color="blue", title="📝 Introduced definition") }}
-**Illusory simulation** is a type of simulation that creates an illusion of reality by deceiving the observer.
+**Illusory simulation** is a simulation that creates an illusion of reality by deceiving the observer.
 Another term for such simulations is virtual reality [\[3\]].
-Examples of these simulations include the film "The Matrix" [\[4\]], the game "The Sims" [\[5\]] (the world is illusionary for the sims), and the film "The Thirteenth Floor" [\[6\]].
+Examples of these simulations include: the movie "The Matrix" [\[4\]], the game The Sims [\[5\]] (where the world is illusory for the Sims), and the movie "The Thirteenth Floor" [\[6\]].
 {{ admonition_end() }}

-An illusory simulation approximates everything possible.
-In it, for example, a human might not consist of biological cells or atoms but of a single indivisible object or approximations of organs and limbs.
-This is necessary to save computational resources and programmers' efforts.
-A more demanding simulation would make no sense, as it would be impossible to run in real time or program within a reasonable timeframe.
+An illusory simulation approximates everything it can.
+For instance, a human in such a simulation might not consist of biological cells or atoms, but rather a single indivisible object or an approximation of organs and limbs.
+This is necessary to conserve computational resources and programming efforts.
+A more demanding simulation would simply be impractical, as it couldn't run in real-time or would take an unreasonable amount of time to program.

-People do not like the idea of living in an illusory simulation.
-Everyone wants to believe that their reality is real and that nothing intentionally deceives or simplifies them.
-For good reason, the whole of pop culture about life in an illusionary reality is all about escaping from it.
+People dislike the idea of living in an illusory simulation.
+Everyone wants to believe their reality is real and that nothing is deliberately deceiving or simplifying it.
+It's no wonder that all pop culture about living in an illusory reality revolves around escaping it.

 ## Physical

 {{ admonition_start(color="blue", title="📝 Introduced definition") }}
-**Physical simulation** is a kind of simulation that purely simulates physics based on some fundamental theory.
-Meaning, this simulation is accurate down to atoms/quarks/strings/???/pixels/graph vertices.
-Examples of physical simulations include: the Theory of Everything, John Conway's Game of Life [\[7\]], and Stephen Wolfram's physics project [\[8\]].
+**Physical simulation** is a simulation that exclusively simulates physics based on some fundamental theory.
+It's a simulation accurate down to atoms/quarks/strings/???/pixels/graph vertices.
+Examples of physical simulations include: the theory of everything, John Conway's Game of Life [\[7\]], and Stephen Wolfram's physics project [\[8\]].
 {{ admonition_end() }}

-A physical simulation emulates low-level laws, with no approximations to simplify this.
-High-level structures can be built on the basis of these low-level laws (for example, gas laws can be built on a model of gas consisting of elastic particles).
-What structures arise and according to which high-level laws will these structures function, depends on the structures themselves.
-In a physical simulation, high-level structures (like a human) are not approximated by something simpler: if there exists a human in such a simulation, they exist down to their cells and atoms.
+A physical simulation simulates low-level laws without approximating anything.
+Higher-level structures can be built on these low-level laws (for example, gas laws can be built on the model that gas consists of elastic particles).
+The structures that emerge and the higher-level laws governing these structures depend on the structures themselves.
+In a physical simulation, higher-level structures (like a human) are not approximated by something simpler: if a human exists in such a simulation, they exist accurately down to cells and atoms.

-There is a chance that our reality is a physical simulation.
-However, this idea is unprovable and irrefutable.
-If we live in a physical simulation, we are completely fine with it, since everything we know about physics, star evolution, evolution of living beings, remains intact.
-Stating "from the fact that we live in a simulation, it follows that all this is unreal", is meaningless in terms of a physical simulation, because such a simulation is reality itself.
-The only downside is that there could be an external entity having control over our physical reality, akin to the "creative mode" in Minecraft [\[9\]].
-This hypothetical possibility will be further analyzed.
+There's a possibility that our reality is a physical simulation.
+However, this idea is unprovable and unfalsifiable.
+If we live in a physical simulation, we're quite content with it because everything we know about physics, star evolution, and the evolution of living beings remains intact.
+The statement "if we live in a simulation, then everything is unreal" is meaningless in the case of physical simulation, because such a simulation is reality itself.
+The only unpleasant aspect is that someone external might have control over our physical reality, similar to the "creative mode" in Minecraft [\[9\]].
+This hypothetical possibility will be explored further.

-It's important to remember that **simulation ≠ emulation**.
-These words seem similar, but they carry utterly different meanings.
-The world could be very real even if its laws of physics are simulated on a computer.
+It's important to remember that **simulation ≠ imitation**.
+These words are similar but have completely different meanings.
+The world can be very real even if its laws of physics are simulated on a computer.

 # The Game of Life

 ## Structure

-The Game of Life is, in fact, not actually a game or life, but a cellular automaton.
-I need to talk about this because it's the most illustrative example of a physical simulation, based on which many analogies can be built that are necessary for this article.
+The Game of Life is not actually a game or life, but a cellular automaton.
+I need to talk about this because it's the most illustrative example of a physical simulation, based on which we can draw many analogies necessary for this article.

-This automaton operates according to the following rules:
+This automaton works according to the following rules:
-* There is a two-dimensional infinite (or finite, closed) square grid.
+* There is a two-dimensional infinite (or finite, closed on itself) field of square cells.

 {{ image(path="../ru/game_of_life_infinite_grid.png", scale="2/3") }}

-* Each cell can be either empty or filled.
+* Each cell can be empty or filled.
-* In this automaton, there exists a progression of time, which is provided by calculating the next moment of time from the previous one based on certain rules.
+* In this automaton, there is a flow of time, and it is provided by calculating the next moment of time from the previous one based on certain rules.
-* There is a certain initial moment in time, from which we iteratively calculate the future.
+* There is an initial moment of time, and from it, we iteratively calculate future moments.

 {{ image(path="../ru/game_of_life_time.png") }}

-* A cell's neighbors are considered to be the 4 directly adjacent cells and 4 diagonally adjacent ones.
+* The neighbors of a cell are considered to be four direct neighbors and four diagonal neighbors.

 {{ image(path="game_of_life_neighbors.png", scale="1/2") }}

-* Calculations consist in changing the state of cells based on their neighbors according to the following rules:
+* The calculations consist of changing the state of cells based on their neighbors according to the following rules:
-    * If a cell was empty, it turns to a filled cell if and only if three of its neighbors in the previous step were filled; otherwise, it remains empty.
+    * If a cell was empty, it becomes filled if and only if three of its neighbors were filled in the previous step, otherwise it remains empty.
-    * If a cell was filled, it remains so if and only if two or three of its neighbors in the previous step were filled; otherwise, it turns into an empty cell.
+    * If a cell was filled, it remains so if and only if two or three of its neighbors were filled in the previous step, otherwise it becomes empty.
-* These rules are referred to as B3/S23 (Born 3/Survive 2 or 3)
+* These rules are denoted as B3/S23 (Born 3 / Survive 2 or 3).

 {{ image(path="game_of_life_rules.png", scale="2/3") }}

-In the following interactive visualization, you can see how this cellular automaton evolves for a random distribution of filled and empty cells:
+In the following interactive visualization, you can see how this cellular automaton develops for a random distribution of filled and empty cells:

 {{ game_of_life_en() }}

-You can play around with more advanced simulators, for example, on `conwaylife.com` [\[10\]].
+You can play with more advanced simulators yourself, for example on `conwaylife.com` [\[10\]].

 ## Impressive capabilities

-You can construct a vast number of mechanisms in this automaton.
+In this automaton, a huge number of mechanisms can be built.
 Here are some of them.

 The first example is the glider from the visualization above.
 This mechanism moves diagonally.
-You could say it is akin to a photon.
+It can be said that this is an analogue of a photon.

-You can also create a generator for such gliders:
+You can also make a generator of such gliders:

 {{ figure_start() }}
 <img src="../ru/glider_gun.gif" width="250" height="180">